COVID-19 vaccine: Adverse events

+Experiments in mice show that intramuscular injections of lipid excipient nanoparticles (an inactive substance that serves as the vehicle or medium) cause particles to enter the blood plasma and many organs, with higher concentrations found in the liver and lower concentrations in the spleen, adrenal glands, and ovaries.
+The highest concentration of nanoparticles was found at the injection site itself.

 COVID-19 vaccination is safe for breastfeeding people.
 Temporary changes to the menstrual cycle in young women have been reported.
-However, these changes are "small compared with natural variation and quickly reverse".
+However, these changes are "small compared with natural variation and quickly reverse."
 In one study, women who received both doses of a two-dose vaccine during the same menstrual cycle (an atypical situation) may see their next period begin a couple of days late.
 They have about twice the usual risk of a clinically significant delay (about 10% of these women, compared to about 4% of unvaccinated women).
 Cycle lengths return to normal after two menstrual cycles post-vaccination.
 Women who received doses in separate cycles had approximately the same natural variation in cycle lengths as unvaccinated women.
 Other temporary menstrual effects have been reported, such as heavier than normal menstrual bleeding after vaccination.

-Serious adverse events associated COVID19 vaccines are generally rare but of high interest to the public.
-The official databases of reported adverse events include the World Health Organization's VigiBase, the United States Vaccine Adverse Events Reporting System (VAERS) and the United Kingdom's Yellow Card Scheme.
-Increased public awareness of these reporting systems and the extra reporting requirements under US FDA Emergency Use Authorization rules have increased reported adverse events.